 Jonna Mendez is a former Central Intelligence Agency Chief of Disguise.

-A former Chief of Disguise in the CIA’s Office of Technical Service, Ms. Mendez is also a specialist in clandestine photography using subminiature cameras.
-Her 27- year career, for which she earned CIA’s Intelligence commendation Medal, included operational disguise and photo responsibilities in the most hostile theaters of the Cold War, from Havana to Moscow to Beijing and ultimately into the Oval Office.
-She is currently a fine arts photographer, author, lecturer and consultant on intelligence matters.
-She worked with her husband in writing Spy Dust: A True Story of Espionage and Romance, and the book ARGO.
-They are currently writing Moscow Rules, to be published in autumn of 2018.
+A former Chief of Disguise in the CIA’s Office of Technical Service, often compared to “Q” in the Ian Fleming novels, Ms. Mendez was also a specialist in clandestine photography.
+Her 27-year career, for which she earned the CIA’s Intelligence Commendation Medal, included operational disguise responsibilities in the most hostile theaters of the Cold War, from Havana to Beijing to Moscow and ultimately into the Oval Office.
+She is currently an author, lecturer, teacher and consultant on intelligence matters.
+She has co-written several books with her husband Antonio Mendez, including Spy Dust: A True Story of Espionage and Romance, Argo and, most recently, The Moscow Rules.

 Jonna Mendez has fabricated disguises around the world, in the most hostile cities in the world.
 She is able to take a well-known figure and quickly disguise them to the level that they basically disappear and their colleagues would not be able to recognize them.
 This has proven to be an excellent way to bring her talks home to her audience, and she can combine the fascinating clandestine disguise of an “Undercover Boss” with any of her presentation topics below.

 FEMALE SPIES: CLANDESTINE WOMEN UNDERCOVER